 Since 10/11/2009 we have been treating copies of the finalised (complete) agreement or contract, as if they are the original, in the absence of the true original.

 Multiple copies of agreements

-What is the Supply Contracts email notification system?
+What is the supply contracts email notification system?

-As a contract manager, you should expect to receive the following email notifications at the various stages of the contract’s life cycle:
+If you have been identified as the Contract Manager for one or more supply agreements, ie, the person with the responsibility to manage them, you should expect to receive the following email notifications at the various stages of the contract’s life cycle:

 - Notification 90 days prior to the contract’s expiration date

 - Notification 30 days prior to the contract’s expiration date

 All email notifications will contain a link to view and/or download the contract, so that any required action can be undertaken.

 I received the contract expiry email notification but I am no longer the Contract Manager, what should I do?